 Bio

-Dana Donaty is a Colombian American artist, born in Columbus, Ohio, and raised in New Jersey, After spending twelve years in London, England, she moved to South Florida, where she lives and works.
-She earned her BFA in Drawing from Moore College of Art & Design in 1988 and her MFA from the School of Visual Arts (SVA) in 2024.
+Dana Donaty is a Colombian American artist, born in Columbus, Ohio, and raised in New Jersey.
+After spending twelve years in London, England, she moved to South Florida, where she lives and works.
+She earned her BFA in Drawing from Moore College of Art & Design, Philadelphia, PA., and her MFA from the School of Visual Arts in New York.

 Similarly, in prior work, gigantic canvases depict larger-than-life human figures imposed on a playground of tiny fantastical creatures, speaking to the paradoxes of freedom and equality in an out-of-scale, absurd world.